anshulghogre4/JS-Assignment-2-word-counter/readme.md

 ![](https://img.shields.io/badge/JS-Word_Counter_App-orange)

-# Project: See What You Type
+# Project: Word Counter App

 ## Task

-- Here we have to make a Word counter with HTML,CSS and JS in a way, whhen after typing in text area it should show total number of words and total number of characters.
+- Here we have to make a word counter with HTML,CSS and JS in a way, when after typing in text area, it should show total number of words and total number of characters.

 ---